tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ### Infrastructure
 #### Routing Infrastructure and Anonymity

-I2P works by installing an I2P routing service within a user's device.
+I2P works by installing an I2P routing service within a client's device.
 This router creates temporary, encrypted, one-way connections with I2P routers on other devices.
 Connections are referred to as one way because they are made up of an *Outbound Tunnel* and an *Inbound Tunnel*.
-When communication occurs, data leaves the user's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
-Messages do not travel in two directions within the same tunnel.
+During any communication, data leaves the client's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
+This hence means messages/data does not travel in two directions within the same tunnel.
 Therefore, a single round-trip request message and its response between two parties needs four tunnels [[4]], as shown in Figure&nbsp;1.
 Messages sent from one device do not travel directly to the inbound tunnel of the destination device.
 Instead, the outbound router queries a distributed network database for address of the inbound router.
 This database is comprised of a custom Kademlia style Distributed Hash Table (DHT)